avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause center}

-It is *unsafe* to run `gensym` on multiple domains, we want to statically prevent his from happening
+It is *unsafe* to run `gensym` on multiple domains, we want to statically prevent this from happening

 {pause}